EnKF-C user guide: EnKF analysis

 In the ``baseline'' EnKF (full-rank ensemble, no localisation) the analysed SDAS matches that of the KF, although the algebraic side is indeed different.
 The update of the ensemble mean is generally straightforward, in accordance with that in the KF (\ref{kf-an-x}).
 The details may depend on the chosen algorithm to achieve better numerical efficiency (see sec.~\ref{sec:numerical}).

 The update of ensemble anomalies can be done either via a right-multiplied or left-multiplied (or post/pre-multiplied) transform of the ensemble anomalies:

 or

 $\mb T_L$ and $\mb T_R$ are referred to hereafter as left-multiplied and right-multiplied ensemble transform matrices (ETMs), respectively.
-Note that for a full rank ensemble $\mb T_R$ has to satisfy $\mb T_R \mb 1 = \mb 1$.
+Note that to preserve the ensemble mean $\mb T_R$ has to satisfy $\mb T_R \mb 1 = \alpha \mb 1$, where $\alpha$ is an arbitrary constant.
 It follows from (\ref{redraw}) that if $\mb T_R$ is a particular solution for the right-multiplied ETM, then (for a full rank ensemble) any other solution can be written as